King Gizzard & the Lizard Wizard: 2020: Chunky Shrapnel, K.G., L.W. and Eric Moore's departure

 Again due to the pandemic, the band postponed the marathon shows and North American tour for a second time, with the new dates being for October 2021.
 However, they confirmed new tour dates, and that they band would release some new albums before said tour.
 On 25 August, Eric Moore announced his departure from the band (as both an active member and the band's manager) without citing any direct reason, though the band explained that he was stepping away from the band "to focus solely on Flightless Records".

-20 November, the band released their 16th studio album, K.G.
+On 20 November, the band released their 16th studio album, K.G.
 (Explorations into Microtonal Tuning, Volume 2), alongside the album's fourth single, "Automation".
 The band also included the files for the separate stems within the song for free on their website.
 They also released the video files for its music video, and asked fans to create their own video with them.
 All of these files require a torrent client to be installed on the user's device.

 On 24 December, the band released their seventh live album, Live in London '19, on Bandcamp.
 Performed at the 10,000 capacity Alexandra Palace on 5 October 2019, it was the group's largest show until their June 21, 2023 show at the Hollywood Bowl that had a capacity of 17,500.

 In an interview with NME, Joey Walker said that 2021 would be a big year of output with some of their most divisive music yet, claiming: "Part of me thinks this is the best we've ever done.
 And part of me thinks it's the worst."
 He also talked about making a sequel to Chunky Shrapnel.
 In 2020, King Gizzard & the Lizard Wizard were listed at No. 47 in Rolling Stone Australias list of the "50 Greatest Australian Artists of All Time".

 The album L.W.
 (Explorations into Microtonal Tuning, Volume 3), was released on 26 February, as "both a standalone work and a companion piece to" K.G.